Bonfida/solana-name-service-guide/sns-book/src/domain-name/registration.md

 const space = 1 * 1_000; // We want a 1kB sized domain (max 10kB)

-const buyer = new PublicKey("..."); // Publickey of the buyer const buyerTokenAccount = new PublicKey("..."); // Publickey of the FIDA token account of the buyer
+const buyer = new PublicKey("..."); // Publickey of the buyer const buyerTokenAccount = new PublicKey("..."); // Publickey of the token account of the buyer (USDC)

 const [, ix] = await registerDomainName(name, space, buyer, buyerTokenAccount);